 I do not do “a lick of paint”.
 I despise that phrase.
 I properly prepare the surface (stripping paint if necessary) which is the most time consuming part of my method.
 I also apply low tac masking tape around edges to protect glass from splash-back and to ensure a crisp paint line (click here for stimulating video demonstration).

-For wood which will be exposed to water my method consists of five layers of paint.
+For wood which will be exposed to water my method consists of five layers of oil based paint.
 I strip (the old paint that is) then: primer, two coats of undercoat, two coats of Dulux weathshield gloss.